all-of-us/workbench/api/docs/mapstruct.md

 ### Using the `@AfterMapping` annotation
 Sometimes it's desirable to perform some fixup or post-mapping operations.
 While this should not be common, it's a handy tool to have around.
 In the case of target types that are generated from `swagger-codegen`, often the default constructor is lacking.
-For example it does not initialize array members to empty arrays but leaves them as null.
+For example, it does not initialize array members to empty arrays but leaves them as null.
 We can fix this with an appropriate after mapping method that initializes those fields if they're not already.

-### Using DAOs
-If you specify `componentModel = "spring"` in the top-level `@Mapper` annotation, you can inject Spring beans and services.
-If you go this route, be sure to document and test all side effects.
-I'm not sure what the convention should be on whether a target Hibernate entity should be saved inside the mapping method or not.

-## False positive matches
+## Unexpected behavior
 Although the rules used in the codegen are reliable, they may not be intuitive when you're dealing with large classes with many similar fields of the same types.
 In particular for this project, be very careful with various combinations of `Workspace`, `DbWorkspace`, and `FirecloudWorkspace`.
-- Timestamp vs SqlTimestamp.
+- *Timestamp vs SqlTimestamp*.
 SqlTimestamp is slightly special, and many of the generated time conversions are not _quite_ what we want.
 For example, we spun our own Sql Timestamps to String mapper
-- Application-specific order dependence
+- *Semantic Coupling* If the designer of a class somehow tacitly assumes that property A will be set before property B is set, and there are side effect(s) to setting these properties (for example with an observer or ORM magic), then MapStruct will likely violate that expected order.
+The solution is to carefully document and test this kind of class, or to elimiate this kind of coupling altogether.